zabbix/zabbix/src/go/plugins/postgres/README.md

 Open the Zabbix Agent configuration file (zabbix_agent2.conf or zabbix_agent2.win.conf) and set the required parameters.

-**Plugins.Postgres.User** — a username to be used for PostgreSQL authentication.
-*Default value:* postgres.

-**Plugins.Postgres.Password** — a password to be used for PostgreSQL authentication.
-*Default value:* postgres.

-**Plugins.Postgres.Port** — port to be used for PostgreSQL.
-*Default value:* 5432

-**Plugins.Postgres.Host** — host to be used for PostgreSQL.
-*Default value:* localhost

-Examples:

-- localhost
-- 192.168.1.1

 **Plugins.Postgres.Database** — a database name to be used for PostgreSQL.
 *Default value:* postgres